|1||Every line of code was conceived and built by our CTO.|

 In my mind Manna is the ultimate inspiration point , utility and cooking community builder available today.

-Recipe Editor: Create, edit, modify and personalize recipes.
+Recipe Editor: Create, edit, modify and customize any recipes.
 Replace ingredients, serving amounts and directions.
 All recipes render in a uniform format.

 Cookbook: Once you’re done cooking, save and organize your recipes in your own personal cookbook.
 Save other people’s recipes, too.

 Swipe Mode: Swipe on recipe cards.
-Swipe right if you like it, swipe left if it’s not for you and swipe up to add that to your cookbook.
+Swipe right if you like it, swipe left if it’s not for you and swipe up to add any recipe directly to your cookbook.
+(Think Tinder, but for food).

 Social Feed: Discover recipes directly in your feed, copy them, customize them, add them to your cookbook.
 Post photos and engage with other Manna users.